A world between glamorous luxury and extreme poverty!

-Hi guys.
-This is my first blog post on my very first personal website.
+Hello.
+This is my first blog post on www.bjoernteufel.com.

-Currently I’m based in Phnom Penh and spend my time working with www.beautifulcambodia.asia on establishing an online magazine and building myself a career as a professinal hotel photographer.
+Currently I’m based in Phnom Penh and spend my time working as a hotel photographer and simultaneously working on www.beautifulcambodia.asia.

 This post is dedicated to last Sunday's walk through the outskirts and railways of Phnom Penh and how I got to experience a not so glamorous part of Phnom Penh.

 Living in Phnom Penh me and two friends have organized 6 photowalks over the past year.
 Markus from South Africa and Take from Japan.
-Maybe one of you saw them appearing on my Instagram or Facebook feed over the last months, where we always shared actively our announcement videos.
+Most of the photowalks have been a huge success with 50+ people participating, sponsors including Grab, Brown Coffee and luxurious hotels, mainly promoted through our announcement videos.
+One can be found here.

 Last Sunday we decided to meet up at 5:30am in front of the Railway station in Phnom Penh.